Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

-The ability to use key reasoning skills in Maths is a barrier to better progress in Maths particularly for those children who are higher attainers and working at Greater Depth.
+- The ability to use key reasoning skills in Maths is a barrier to better progress in Maths.

-Attendance is a barrier to learning; average attendance for Pupil Premium Pupils last year was 93%; significantly below the National benchmark of 96%.
+- Attendance is a barrier to learning; average attendance for Pupil Premium Pupils last year was 94.1%; below the National benchmark of 96%.
 If pupils are not in school regularly, then they do not have the opportunity to access the wealth of learning opportunities provided for them at Arley.

-(See the Impact Statement for 2017 – 2108 for details on the use of Pupil Premium Funding.)
+(See the Impact Statement for 2018 – 2109 on the school website for details on the use of Pupil Premium Funding.)

 How do we measure the impact of our Pupil Premium Funding?